jbienz/ReGlass/README.md

 - ReShade works with a *massive* [list of games](https://reshade.me/compatibility), and more than 500 of them support depth.
 - ReShade has an incredible community with ~15k members and ~4k active at any given time.
 - The community is constantly adding new games, and if an update breaks an existing game it's addressed quickly.
-- ReShade is easy to develop for with many public samples.
+- ReShade is easy to develop on with many public samples.
 - It offers an in-game UI that enables users to get exactly the right shot.